‘The Lock of Saint-Mammès’ | A Kansas City Love Story

 In Episode 4, we begin in Paris with Alfred Sisley’s “The Lock of Saint-Mammès.”
 And just as France was transforming as Sisley painted, so, too, is today’s museum experience shifting because of technology.

-In Situ: Impressions from the Bloch Galleries highlights each painting and portion of the process in a video here on flatlandkc.org for five consecutive Wednesdays beginning May 10, combining all the short stories into one 30-minute documentary airing at 7 p.m. on June 7 on KCPT.
+In Situ: Impressions from the Bloch Galleries highlights each painting and portion of the process in a video here on flatlandkc.local for five consecutive Wednesdays beginning May 10, combining all the short stories into one 30-minute documentary airing at 7 p.m. on June 7 on KCPT.
 Find the three previous episodes here.